kshearer9/ce-gtr-data/README.md

 ### API keys

 This project requires API keys for external services.
+The `.env` file is excluded from version control using `.gitignore`.
+Each user should create their own local `.env` file containing their API keys.

 1. Create API keys:
 * Scopus API - https://dev.elsevier.com